AEATech/transaction-manager-core/CONTRACT.md

     - Other parts of the system:
         - must not start/commit/rollback their own transactions on the same connection concurrently
         - must be prepared that TM may call `close()` on the connection in case of connection-level errors
+   - Any code sharing the same `Connection` object must tolerate sudden reconnection and must not rely on session-specific state surviving across `run()` calls.

 5. **No nesting on the same connection**

-    - TM is not designed to run **inside** an already active transaction on the same connection
+    - TM is not designed to run **inside** an already active transaction on the same connection.
-    - Calling `run()` while a transaction is already open on the connection is **undefined behavior**, regardless of DBAL savepoint settings
+    - Calling `run()` while the connection has an open transaction is **undefined behavior**.
+    - TM will detect this condition and throw a `LogicException` early if possible.

+6. **Isolation Level and Connection Lifetime Awareness**

+    - Authors must be aware that TM:
+        - may temporarily change the transaction isolation level;
+        - does **not** restore the previous isolation level after completion;

 ---